Law and order (politics): Origins

+Usage of the term in the twentieth century

-Both the concept and the exact phrase "Law and order" became a powerful political theme in the United States during the late 1960s.
+The phrase "law and order" became a powerful national political theme in the United States during the late 1960s.
 The first prominent American politician to use the term in this era was Alabama governor George Wallace, who used the phrase as a political slogan and racial dog whistle in his 1968 presidential campaign.
 Other leading proponents were two Republicans, the governor of California Ronald Reagan and presidential candidate Richard Nixon.
-Nixon used the term to appeal to various demographic groups, including working class White ethnics in northern cities.
+Nixon used the term to appeal to various demographic groups, including working-class white ethnics in northern cities.
 Nixon attempted to discredit the Democratic Party in the eyes of these voters, blaming it for being soft on crime and rioters.

-Previously, other politicians had used the term "law and order," although their use of the term was much less systematic and frequent than that of Wallace, Nixon, or Reagan.
+Previously, other politicians had used the term "law and order", although their use of the term was much less systematic and frequent than that of Wallace, Nixon, or Reagan.
 Political demand for "law and order" has been made much earlier before, by John Adams in the 1780s and 1790s.
 It was a political slogan in Kentucky around 1900 after the assassination of Governor William Goebel.
 The term was once used by Barry Goldwater in his run for president in 1964.

-Michael Flamm argues that liberals were unable to craft a compelling message for anxious voters.
-Instead, they either ignored the crime crisis, claimed that law and order was a racist ruse, or maintained that social programs would solve the "root causes" of civil disorder, which by 1968 seemed increasingly unlikely and contributed to a loss of faith in the ability of the government to do what it was sworn to do—protect personal security and private property.
-Conservatives rejected the liberal notions.
-In 1966, House GOP leader Gerald Ford said "How long are we going to abdicate law and order in favor of a soft social theory that the man who heaves a brick through your window or tosses a firebomb into your car is simply the misunderstood and underprivileged product of a broken home?".

-Flamm documents how conservatives constructed a persuasive message that argued that the Civil Rights Movement had contributed to racial unrest and President Lyndon B. Johnson's Great Society had rewarded rather than punished the perpetrators of violence.
-Conservatives demanded that the national government should promote respect for law and order and contempt for those who violated it, regardless of cause.
-In January 1965, Johnson himself called for a "war on crime", and with Congressional approval of the Law Enforcement Assistance Act of 1965 and Omnibus Crime Control and Safe Streets Act of 1968 directed federal funding to local police.

 The number of prisoners tripled from 500,000 in 1980 to 1.5 million in 1994.
 Conservatives at the state level built many more prisons and convicts served much longer terms, with less parole.
-The paradigm asserts that prisoners serving longer sentences would be much older upon release, thus reducing the probability of subsequent offences.